Available for opportunities

 AWS LambdaS3CloudWatchIAMPython

-S3 event-driven Lambda invocations
+S3 event-driven Lambda invocations — zero polling

-Structured CloudWatch logging & alarms
+Structured CloudWatch logging with alarm thresholds

-Zero-server ETL — no EC2 required
+Zero-server ETL — fully serverless, auto-scaling

 05